purton-tech/cloak/www/content/docs/integrations/kubernetes.md

 Sync secrets from the [Cloak Encrypted Secrets Platform](https:/cloak.software) to Kubernetes using the External Secrets Operator.

-Cloak uses the webhook provider built into the External Secrets Operator but also required a proxy service to handle decrypting secrets when they arrive into your cluster.
+Cloak uses the web hook provider built into the External Secrets Operator but also required a proxy service to handle decrypting secrets when they arrive into your cluster.

 ## Key Setup

 From the Cloak user interface [create a service account](https://cloak.software/docs/getting-started/03-cli/) and store the private key on your file system.

-Now create a kubernetes secret in the same namespace as the External Secrets Operator.
+Now create a Kubernetes secret in the same namespace as the External Secrets Operator.

 ```sh
 HISTIGNORE='*kubectl*' kubectl --namespace=external-secrets \